 If you are bringing goods into the country you’ll need to get in line, and usually it’s a long one, with everyone else who has goods to declare.
 You’ll give them the form and usually ask you a few questions and you’ll be on your way.
 This line is long, be prepared to wait.

-For most visitors you’ll have nothing to declare and will be looking for the sign that says “Nothing to Declare” and usually nonexistent line.
+For most visitors at the Havana aiport, you’ll have nothing to declare and will be looking for the sign that says “Nothing to Declare” and usually nonexistent line.
 You hand in your form and head to the exit.

 The arrivals hall at Jose Marti International Airport is always chaotic.
 With people everywhere picking people up and everyone offering visitors taxis.